Life is Directional, NOT Destinational.

 We all know there’s something to that, and we want it, badly, whatever it is, but what does that actually mean?
 As in, how does one actually accomplish that, and where does one begin?
 What would that even look like?
 Today, in the 21st Century?

-The easiest way to understand what directional living is, is to understand what it is not: destinational living.
+The easiest way to understand what the Directional Living method teaches is to understand what it does not: destinational living.
 Destinational living is what I call the primary way people navigate through life currently.
-Destinational living says “Decide what you want your life to look like, and what you want to do with your life, come up with a 10-year plan, and then work backwards to figure out where to start.”
+Destinational living says, “Decide what you want your life to look like, and what you want to do with your life, come up with a 10-year plan, and then work backwards to figure out where to start.”
 It may sound like this: “By 30, I will be married, and have bought a home, and be a partner at my law firm.
 At 40, I will…” You get the point.